How did rationing work in the Second World War?

 To mark De-Rationing Day, members of the London Housewives’ Association held a special ceremony in London’s Trafalgar Square.
 Minister of Fuel and Power, Geoffrey Lloyd, burned a large replica of a ration book at an open meeting in his constituency.

-Interested in learning more about the evacuee and related archives held at The MERL?
+Interested in learning more about rationing and wartime farming?
 Find out more about our Evacuee Archive or our Women’s Land Army Collection.
-Alternatively, learn about how we create educational experiences around our collections for school and college groups to enjoy.
+Alternatively, come and see the collection in person by planning your free visit to The Museum of English Rural Life.

 4 thoughts on “How did rationing work in the Second World War?”